-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
-We did identify certain deficiencies in internal control, described in the section titled Material Weakness - Information Systems Control Environment below that we consider to be a material weakness in the Agency's internal control.
+Our consideration of internal control was for the limited purpose described in the Auditor's responsibilities for internal control over financial reporting section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+We did identify certain deficiencies in internal control, described in the section titled Material Weakness - Information Systems Control Environment below, that we consider to be a material weakness in the Agency's internal control.